rtomayko/tilt/README.md

 performance increase over evaluating the Ruby source on each invocation.

 Template compilation is currently supported for these template engines:
-StringTemplate, ERB, Erubis, Haml, and Builder.
+StringTemplate, ERB, Erubis, Haml, Nokogiri and Builder.

 LICENSE
 -------